brodieG/watcher/README.md

     ## [1] 55

-We can make an instrumented version of it, which will behave mostly as the original except the states of the function environment at each top-level evaluation step are added to the result as the “watch.data”
+We can make an instrumented version of it, which will behave mostly as the original except that the variable values at each top-level evaluation step are attached to the result as the “watch.data”
 attribute:

     seq_sum_w <- watcher::watch(seq_sum)